rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 {% include _toc.html %}

-The standard `git merge` and `git rebase` that comes with Git, although superior to others, is rather cumbersome and scary.
+This article presents an alternative to the standard `git merge` and `git rebase` that comes with Git.

+## The annoyance

+Although superior to others, is rather "cumbersome and scary".

-   Merging is **all-or-nothing**.
+   * Merging is **all-or-nothing** process.
-   There is **no way to save** a partly-done merge, so

-   * You can't record your progress.
+   * You can't save your progress.

    * You can't switch to another branch temporarily.

    * There is **no way to test** a partly-done merge.

+   * There is **no way to save** a partly-done merge.

    * If you make a mistake, you can't go back.